mrmeinfs/Test/README.md

 # Test
 # as part of my going through the book "Learning Python The Hard Way"
+# OH gosh, I need to figure out where to actually put in the code, and how to do it on here! sorry about the supposed code below
 # Feb 19, 2024, Learning Python The Hard Way
 # exercise 06
 types_of_people = 10